eggbe/client-bridge/README.md

 ```

-Step 2: Create and configure an instance of the object anywhere in your code:
+Step 2: Create and configure an instance anywhere in your code:

 ```php
 $Bridge = new \Eggbe\ClientBridge\Bridge([